woodrush/lambda-8cc/details.md

 Since the files `build/8cc.c` and `build/elc.c` are compilable by the x86-64 versions of 8cc and elc, which is lambda-8cc itself, lambda-8cc.lam should be able to compile these C sources as well.

-The following Make rule does this exact thing:
+The following Make rule runs this exact procedure:

 ```sh
 make test-self-host